 This note provides a list of the significant accounting policies adopted in the preparation of these consolidated financial statements to the extent they have not already been disclosed elsewhere.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.
-The notes also highlight new standards and interpretations issued at the time of preparation of the consolidated financial statements are for the Group consisting of Ecobank Transnational Incorporated and its subsidiaries.
+The notes also highlight new standards and interpretations issued at the time of preparation of the consolidated financial statements and their potential impact on the Group.
+The financial statements are for the Group consisting of Ecobank Transnational Incorporated and its subsidiaries.